International Students Health Services

 Family members can be added to your plan for an additional fee and must be registered with guard.me within 10 days of receiving your insurance policy.
 It will be your responsibility to pay guard.me directly for any family members enrolled in the plan.

-For more information, please click here or contact an International Student Advisor through your CBU Compass Account.
+For more information, please click here or contact an International Student Advisor through your Compass Student Account.

-You will receive your policy information in your CBU email within 5 days of the opt out period closing.
+You will receive your policy information in your CBU email after classes begin.
 You will then be instructed to login and create an account with guard.me so you can access your insurance card.

-If you haven’t received the email in that time, try searching your email inbox by typing guard.me in the search bar.
+If you haven’t received the email, try searching your email inbox by typing guard.me in the search bar.
 Please be sure to also check your ‘Junk’ mailbox.
 If you are still having trouble finding it, contact an International Student Advisor through your Compass Student Account immediately.

 We strongly encourage you to print a copy of your insurance card and keep it in your wallet or take a picture with your phone so you will have access to it in case of an emergency.